chiomavera/on-screen-calculator/README.md

 # on-screen-calculator
 This calculator performs basic arithmectic calculations.

-It s built using Html, CSS and JavaScript.
+It was built using Html, CSS and JavaScript.

 It implements the use of object oriented programming.